Frequently Asked Questions

-Yes, information sessions are generally held during the spring semester and summer vacation.
-For more information on location and to RSVP, please call 703-993-7136 or email us at email@example.com.
+Yes, information sessions are generally held during the fall and spring semesters.
+For more information on location and to RSVP, please visit this page.

 It is a 9 month, 20-credit certificate program covering two traditional semesters – fall and spring.

-The G2 programs are located at the Manassas, Virginia campus of George Mason University.
+The G2 program is located on the Manassas, Virginia SciTech campus of George Mason University.
 The courses are taught by faculty members from both schools.
 The cadaver lab component will be held at Georgetown University.